vivaria/edisonrul.ing/docs/source/cards/kuraz-the-light-monarch.md

-# KURAZ THE LIGHT MONARCH
+# Kuraz The Light Monarch

 > ① When this card is Normal or Special Summoned, you can destroy up to 2 cards on the field.
 For each card destroyed, that card's controller draws 1 card. ② This card cannot attack during the turn it is Normal or Special Summoned._